aksathua21/SocieteGenerale/README.md

 # SocieteGenerale
 This Is for interview

+How to configure:

+1- Clone the repository.
+2- Open your ID and import it as an Existing maven Project 3- Choose the path where you have cloned the repo.
+4- ID will automatically download all dependencies. if you found any issue please do an maven update.

 How to Run:

 - right clik on project -> Run As -> Spring Boot App